Don Brewer: Other drumming

 Brewer played the bongo on Frank Zappa's song "Let Me Take You to the Beach" from the album Studio Tan, released in 1978.
 Brewer was featured in Classic Rock Drum Solos DVD (2007), performing a solo from when he and Grand Funk Railroad sold out Shea Stadium in 1971.
 In 2000, Brewer performed as a guest clinician at Modern Drummer Magazine's annual Drum Festival event.
 In 2006, Brewer rejoined Bob Seger & The Silver Bullet Band for their 2006–07 tour; it was his first appearance with the band since he played for them on their 1983 tour.
 He also played with them on their 2011 tour and during Seger's 2014–2015 Ride Out U.S. concert tour.

 Personal life

-Brewer lives in Jupiter, Florida, with his wife Sunny Quinn, together since 1985.
-They have two daughters, and five grandchildren.
+Brewer lives in Jupiter, Florida, with his wife Sunny Quinn.
+Together since 1985, Don and Sunny have two daughters and five grandchildren.